 Peggy Cerna has been busy in her Shady Hollow neighborhood home.
-She sewed until midnight one night making homemade masks until her sewing machine broke and her husband helped get it running.
+She sewed until midnight one night making homemade masks until her sewing machine broke, and her husband helped get it running.

-A few days ago, she went to JoAnn Fabric and Craft Store and found she and the other three customers in the store were all doing the same project.
+In mid-March, she went to JoAnn Fabric and Craft Store and found she and the other three customers in the store were all doing the same project.

 The retired school principal has been making masks using a pattern and handing them out to family and friends.
 Now she’s put a bin on her front doorstep for her neighbors to take them.
 People have offered to help her distribute them if she will keep sewing.